 Involve me, and I’ll understand.

-Whatever form it takes, your story must send a message that is clear and relevant to your audience.
+Whatever form it takes, our story must send a message that is clear and relevant to our audience.

-The look and feel of your story will say more about your company, organisation or product than the any words spoken.
-The visual integrity of your message with your story and brand will determine whether your audience connect with or reject your message.
-Here is where production values (the look and quality of your film) become critical.
+The look and feel of our stories say as much or more about our company, organisation or product than any words spoken.
+The visual integrity or congruence between our message, story and brand will determine whether our audiences connect with or reject it.
+This is where production values (the look and quality of your film) become critical.

 While it can be easy to forget what we are told, compelling images that create an emotional impression often stay with us for years.
 Brands that don’t harness this power are missing real opportunities to stand out.
 When we use the look of our film to reflect our organisation or company’s values, goals and abilities – and we use imagery that appeals to and connects with our audience, we bring our brands to life in a real and tangible way.

 At Good Eye Deer, we take immense pride in our work.
 Our commitment to building and improving brands through compelling stories has won us tremendous loyalty from our clients and numerous state, national and international awards.

 We specialise in understanding audiences, building trust and delivering messages that resonate.
 Get in touch to see how we can help you connect with your audience through video.